 Welcome to the Loss Lab!
-We study multiple aspects of global change ecology and management.
-Our research is question, issue, and concept driven and applies principles of conservation biology, urban ecology, invasion biology, disease ecology, and landscape ecology.
+We study multiple aspects of global change ecology and management, including effects of climate change on wildlife and habitats, distributions and effects of invasive species, the role of wildlife and land cover change in vector-borne disease transmission, and direct sources of human-caused wildlife mortality like predation by free-ranging cats and bird collisions with structures (e.g., buildings, energy infrastructure & vehicles).
 Birds are the focus of much of our work, but we also study plants, invertebrates, and wildlife more broadly.

-February 2020 - We are pleased to welcome Dr. Ellen Robertson as a new postdoctoral research fellow in the Loss Lab.
-Ellen's research evaluate effects of climate change, land cover, and land use on species distributions in the south-central US and beyond.
+February 2020 - We are pleased to welcome Dr. Ellen Robertson as a new postdoctoral research fellow in the Loss Lab!
+Ellen's research (funded by the South Central Climate Adaptation Science Center) will evaluate effects of climate change on bird migration and breeding distributions in the south-central US and beyond.

-February 2020 - Two Loss Lab grad students, Jared Elmore and Georgia Riggs present their research at the Oklahoma Natural Resources Conference.
+February 2020 - Two Loss Lab grad students, Jared Elmore and Georgia Riggs, presented their research at the Oklahoma Natural Resources Conference.

 January 2020 - 2 papers 1st-authored by Loss Lab grad students were published in the last week, one in The Condor on building facade-level correlates of bird-window collisions by Corey Riding and one in Journal of Medical Entomology comparing methodologies to sample birds for ticks by Megan Roselli.